“Straights don’t pay retail anymore, so why should we?”

 There is a lot of wedding content out there, but not everything is geared towards the LGBTQ community.
 That’s why it’s important we share educational and valuable information to our community.

-For this wedding themed article, we asked our queer experts about a new rage happening in the diamond industry—lab grown diamonds.
+For this wedding themed article, we asked our experts at Mervis about a new rage happening in the diamond industry—lab grown diamonds.

 What are Lab Grown Diamonds?